Sunday, April 26, 2026 | 5:30 pm

 Steven Isserlis

-His vast award-winning discography includes most of the cello repertoire, including the JS Bach suites (Gramophone Instrumental Album of the Year), Beethoven’s complete works for cello and piano, and the Brahms double concerto with Joshua Bell and the Academy of St Martin in the Fields.
-He has received two Grammy nominations, for his recordings of Haydn’s cello concertos, and Martinů’s cello sonatas with Olli Mustonen.
+His vast award-winning discography includes most of the cello repertoire, including the J.S.
+Bach suites (Gramophone Instrumental Album of the Year), Beethoven’s complete works for cello and piano, and the Brahms double concerto with Joshua Bell and the Academy of St. Martin in the Fields.
+He has received two Grammy nominations for his recordings of Haydn’s cello concertos and Martinů’s cello sonatas with Olli Mustonen.
 Premiere recordings include late works by Sir John Tavener (BBC Music magazine Premiere Award).
-His latest recordings, Mendelssohn Piano Trios with Joshua Bell and Jeremy Denk, and Boccherini Cello Concertos, Sonatas & Quintets, were released in 2024.
+His latest recordings, Mendelssohn Piano Trios with Joshua Bell and Jeremy Denk, and Boccherini Cello Concertos, Sonatas, and Quintets were released in 2024.

 “The music world— and music itself—is infinitely richer for the presence of Steven Isserlis.” —Gramophone Magazine